Azubi-Africa/Career_Accelerator_LP1-Data_Analysis/README.md

 -   **Stage**: Round of funding reached

+## Scenario

+Your team is trying to venture into the Indian start-up ecosystem.
+As the data expert of the team you are to investigate the ecosystem and propose the best course of action.

 ## Instructions

 Your task is to develop a unique story from this dataset by stating and